|

 Is Turkey a European Country?

-Though part of Turkey is on the European continent and it borders two European countries, Turkey itself is not technically a part of the EU.
+Though part of Turkey is on the European continent and borders two EU countries, Turkey itself is not technically a part of the EU though in recent history it applied to become a part.

 Is Turkey in the Middle East or Europe?